joernott/load_testplan/README.md

 A comma separated list of yaml files to be parsed.
 You can use go template syntax in those files (see below).
 Files are parsed from left to right and content from later files overrides previous values.

+**input_type**: _Not required_, 'auto'
+Set this to "yaml" and all the files specified in the _files_ parameter will be loaded as yaml files.
+Set it to "json" to always assume them to be json files.
+If this is set to "auto", it will try to determine the file type based on its suffix.
+Files ending in ".yml" or ".yaml" will be loaded as yaml, files with ".json", ".jsn", ",jso" or ".js" will be loaded as json.

 **separator**: _Optional_, default: '_'
 When flattening hierarchical yaml into key/value pairs, this separator will be